Core Idea

 Definition

 Afferent Coupling (Ca) measures the number of external components that depend on a given component.
-First proposed by Robert C. Martin in 1994, it quantifies incoming dependencies—the classes, modules, or packages that rely on the inspected component.
-Afferent coupling signals “inward” dependencies and serves as an indicator of a component’s responsibility and stability within a system.
-High Ca values suggest that many parts of the system depend on this component, making it central to the architecture.
+First proposed by Robert C. Martin (1994), it quantifies incoming dependencies—the classes, modules, or packages that rely on the inspected component.
+High Ca values indicate that many system parts depend on this component, making it central to the architecture.

 Key Characteristics

-- Inward dependency metric: Counts how many external components depend on the inspected component, not what the component depends on
+- Inward dependency metric: Counts how many external components depend on the inspected component—not what the component itself depends on

-- Stability indicator: High afferent coupling typically indicates high stability, as changes to widely-depended-upon components risk cascading failures across the system
+- Stability indicator: High afferent coupling typically signals high stability; changes to widely-depended-upon components risk cascading failures

-- Responsibility signal: Components with high Ca often fulfill core responsibilities—like error handling frameworks, logging utilities, or domain model entities
+- Responsibility signal: High-Ca components often fulfill core responsibilities—error handling frameworks, logging utilities, domain model entities

-- Not inherently bad: Unlike some coupling metrics, high afferent coupling is acceptable and expected for foundational components such as core frameworks, utility libraries, and infrastructure code
+- Not inherently bad: High Ca is expected for foundational components such as core frameworks, utility libraries, and infrastructure code

-- Instability calculation: Ca combines with Efferent-Coupling (Ce) to calculate Instability: I = Ce / (Ce + Ca), where lower instability indicates greater stability
+- Instability calculation: Ca combines with Efferent-Coupling (Ce) to calculate Instability: I = Ce / (Ce + Ca)

-- Change amplification: Modifications to high-Ca components require extensive testing and careful change management, as impacts ripple outward to all dependents
+- Change amplification: Modifications to high-Ca components require extensive testing and careful versioning

 Why It Matters